What is IOSS and why do I need it?

 Act fast: how to get IOSS ready in 2 weeks³

 Maintain quality customer experience for your EU customers

 £2,000 per year¹, plus a £300 registration in year one (excl VAT).
 Includes IOSS registration, monthly IOSS VAT filing and support.Sign up now

 What are my other options if I don't want to register for IOSS?

 For businesses who only send a very small number of parcels to the EU each year, it may be better to consider the Taxamo Assure solution whereby Taxamo act as a 'deemed reseller' - allowing you to use their IOSS number to send parcels to customers located in the EU.

 If you have no solution at all in place, your EU customers will have to pay the correct VAT plus handling / clearance fees before they can receive their parcel.
 This could result in your customers refusing delivery of the goods, especially if they weren’t aware about this cost when they made the purchase.
 If customers refuse delivery this could increase the risk of your goods getting lost in transit and cause additional costs.

 Modern technology and a name you can trust

-At Deloitte, we've been bringing world-leading tax and accounting expertise to our clients for 175 years.
-With approximately 330,000 people in 150 countries, we have the scope to bring a global and local perspective to your business needs.
+At Deloitte, we've been bringing world-leading tax and accounting expertise to our clients for over 175 years.
+With 286,000 people in 150 countries, we have the scope to bring a global and local perspective to your businesses needs.